talon-one/talon_go/docs/EffectEntity.md

 `func (o *EffectEntity) SetTriggeredForCatalogItem(v int32)`

 SetTriggeredForCatalogItem gets a reference to the given int32 and assigns it to the TriggeredForCatalogItem field.

-### GetConditionIndex

-`func (o *EffectEntity) GetConditionIndex() int32`

-GetConditionIndex returns the ConditionIndex field if non-nil, zero value otherwise.

-### GetConditionIndexOk

-`func (o *EffectEntity) GetConditionIndexOk() (int32, bool)`

-GetConditionIndexOk returns a tuple with the ConditionIndex field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasConditionIndex

-`func (o *EffectEntity) HasConditionIndex() bool`

-HasConditionIndex returns a boolean if a field has been set.

-### SetConditionIndex

-`func (o *EffectEntity) SetConditionIndex(v int32)`

-SetConditionIndex gets a reference to the given int32 and assigns it to the ConditionIndex field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)